eth-educators/ethstaker-guides/alerting.md

 There are many different ways of configuring PagerDuty to receive a notification when an incident occurs.
 Play around and check what is available.
 By default, you should receive an email.
 It might be interesting to add an SMS notification in there.

+## Executing the commands

+Almost all of these commands will be performed in a terminal.
+Start your *Terminal* application.
+Any line that starts with the dollar sign (`$`) is a command that need to be executed in your terminal.
+Do not input the dollar sign (`$`) in your terminal, only the text that comes after that.

 ## Installing Alertmanager

 These steps will install Alertmanager as a systemd service.